 These Bluetooth 5.0 earbuds stay connected whether you’re inside or outside, something other true wireless earbuds still struggle with.
 You can even listen in mono mode by removing a single bud.
 Unfortunately, the earphones lack Bluetooth multipoint support and only support one premium Bluetooth codec: AAC, meaning Android users may or may not see some hiccups in performance, depending on what smartphone you have.
 While this isn’t ideal, it’s one of those issues that you’ll likely never notice outside of extremely specific situations.
 Plus, the drivers are engineered to reproduce pleasant audio, which matters more than a poorly tuned headset that happens to support a slew of codecs.

 How long does the battery last?

 The TrueConnect 2 earphones lasted 8 hours, 10 minutes on a single charge which is above average for true wireless headphones.
 Once the batteries are depleted, just pop the earbuds back into the case stem-first.
 The USB-C case provides an additional 3.89 charge cycles, providing listeners with nearly 40 hours of listening.
-The TrueConnect 2 also have fast charging, so if you pop them in the case for 10 minutes you can use them for an hour.
+The TrueConnect 2 also has fast charging, so if you pop it in the case for 10 minutes you can use it for an hour.

-The RHA TrueConnect 2 sound very good, and audio reproduction has drastically improved from the original model thanks to the tamed bass response; bass and low-midrange notes are uniformly amplified to make music more engaging.
-They perform well with a variety of music genres even though reproduction succumbs to auditory masking—when loud sounds (e.g. kick drums) make it hard to hear relatively quiet ones (e.g. guitar reverbs).
+The RHA TrueConnect 2 sounds very good, and audio reproduction has drastically improved from the original model thanks to the gently amplified bass response.
+This headset performs well with a variety of music genres even though reproduction succumbs to auditory masking—when loud sounds (kick drums) make it hard to hear relatively quiet ones (guitar reverbs).

 Related: How to read charts